-Heart rate affected by nocturnal hypoglycemia in T1DM patientsJune 1st, 2012 in Diabetes /
+Heart rate affected by nocturnal hypoglycemia in T1DM patientsJune 1, 2012 in Medicine & Health / Diabetes

 (HealthDay) -- For adults with type 1 diabetes there is a marked decrease in the low-frequency component of heart rate variability during spontaneous nocturnal hypoglycemia, according to a study published online May 18 in Diabetes Care.